“Anong sikat sa Cebu? (What is Cebu famous for?) “Anong magagandang puntahan sa Cebu?” (What are the best tourist spots in Cebu?)

-Tip: If you want to experience some of the best Cebu tourist spots without worries, you may sign up for this 3 Day Cebu Highlights Tour for only ₱5,130.
-This already includes round-trip hotel transfers, guide, and admission fees.
+Tip: Want to tour some of the best Cebu tourist spots without hassle?
+Sign up for this 3 Day Cebu Highlights Tour inclusive of round-trip hotel transfers, guide, and admission fees.

 Best places to visit in Cebu for beach bums